LBL-EESA/alquimia-dev/doc/api/APIv0_functions.rst

-One of the output variables from Setup is a void pointer to the engines internal representation of the reaction network. **The actual struct will be different for different engines.
+One of the output variables from Setup is a void pointer to the engines internal representation of the reaction network. **The actual structure will be different for different engines.
 The client driver should store this and return it on all subsequent alquimia function calls, but should not use it for anything else.
 Do NOT rely on any particular form of the engine's internal state.** If the engine is